 The previous activity got me thinking it would be fun to make flower craters on the moon!
 We collected dandelions and wild violets from our yard and headed over to our forest of tree stump games.

 We have a circle shaped mirror that we used to reflect the moon.
 The moon happened to be large that night and looked really neat in the mirror.
 The boys had fun arranging the flowers in different ways to make “flower craters” on the moon.
-This was such a fun way to introduce new vocabulary!
+This was such a fun way to introduce new vocabulary to the boys!

 Our last activity turned out so beautiful!
 I wrapped a floral hoop with thick burlap ribbon and stapled a few spots to keep it in place.